 User behavior is ever changing and Facebook is constantly evolving.
-What Facebook used to be 5 years ago is not what it is today.
+What Facebook used to be five years ago is not what it is today.
 This is the same with users and customers as well.
 Social media managers and social media marketers need to regularly find newer ways of attracting new customers and retaining older ones.
 In the process, they are faced with a few challenges.
-With Facebook being the top social channel that businesses use to market their products, it is important to be aware of the challenges that you might face (and how you can fix them).
+With Facebook being the top social channel that businesses use to market their products, it is important to be aware of the Facebook marketing problems that you might face (and how you can fix them).
 Let’s jump into it right away.

-#1 NO FACEBOOK MARKETING PLAN
+#1 FACEBOOK MARKETING PROBLEM: NO FACEBOOK MARKETING PLAN

 A working plan is the starting point to any kind of marketing, be it online, offline, or on social media.
 Having a Facebook marketing plan ensures that you can give your brand the opportunity to showcase its products to the right audience.
 It also helps you define the objectives or goals you wish to achieve through marketing on Facebook.

 If you are to compete with over 70 million businesses on Facebook, you sure need a marketing plan.
 There are two things you need to come up with a marketing plan: